 Middle Ages & Renaissance Era

-In the Middle Ages, Western Europe's Charlemagne's Aachen and Bonaventura's Poretta develop as popular bathing/healing gathering places around thermal springs.
-In the Renaissance era, Paracelsus' mountain mineral springs at Paeffers, Switzerland, and towns like Spa, Belgium, Baden-Baden, Germany, and Bath, England (advertised as "the premier resort of frivolity and fashion") grow around natural thermal waters considered to have healing properties.
+In the Middle Ages, Western Europe"s Charlemagne"s Aachen and Bonaventura"s Poretta develop as popular bathing/healing gathering places around thermal springs.
+In the Renaissance era, Paracelsus" mountain mineral springs at Paeffers, Switzerland, and towns like Spa in Belgium, Baden-Baden in Germany, and Bath in England (advertised as "the premier resort of frivolity and fashion") grow around natural thermal waters considered to have healing properties.

 Photo credit: Rudas Bath - Photo courtesy of Budapest Winter Invitation

 A second-generation American, Deborah Szekely, creates the first destination spa, Rancho La Puerta, located just south of the border in Baja, California.
-In 1958 Szekely opens the pioneering Golden Door spa in California, offering individualized weight loss and fitness programs (and purportedly introducing Jane Fonda to aerobics).
+In 1958 Szekely opens the pioneering Golden Door spa in California, offering individualised weight loss and fitness programmes (and purportedly introducing Jane Fonda to aerobics).

-The first fitness spa, The Ashram, debuts in California, announcing a grueling weight loss/fitness regimen that is toned down and popularized by Tucson's Canyon Ranch in 1979.
+The first fitness spa, The Ashram, debuts in California, announcing a grueling weight loss/fitness regimen that is toned down and popularised by Tucson"s Canyon Ranch in 1979.

-In 1986 New York-based SpaFinder, Inc. (then known simply as "Spafinder") opens its doors, becoming the first travel agency specializing in spa vacations.
+In 1986 New York-based Spafinder, Inc. (then known simply as "Spafinder") opens its doors, becoming the first travel agency specialising in spa holidays.
 Since that time, the spa industry has grown from a fledgling niche business into a booming $15 billion global industry.

 Photo credit: Courtesy of Morgan Hotels Group/Delano

-More and more people begin traveling to another city, state or country for medical spa experiences, creating a new trend: medical tourism.
-Many hotel/resort spas begin to recognize the new opportunity that medical tourism presents and market themselves as ideal pre- and post-operation stays.
+More and more people begin traveling to another city or country for medical spa experiences, creating a new trend: medical tourism.
+Many hotel/resort spas begin to recognise the new opportunity that medical tourism presents and market themselves as ideal pre- and post-operation stays.

-Resorts and hotels also expand into the corporate and wellness retreat business, adding specialty programs or special accommodations (think workshops, boot camps, etc.) that appeal to their guests—in effect becoming "destination spas" for a period of time.
+Resorts and hotels also expand into the corporate and wellness retreat business, adding specialty programmes or special accommodations (think workshops, boot camps, etc.) that appeal to their guestsin effect becoming "destination spas" for a period of time.